Muslim Khatris

 The Muslim Khatris are descendants of the Khatri community of the Indian subcontinent which embraced Islam during medieval period.
-They are now mostly concentrated in the Pakistani provinces of Punjab and Sindh, and the region of Azad Kashmir as well as in northern India.
+They are now mostly concentrated in the Pakistani provinces of Punjab and Sindh as well as in north India.
 The community is scattered throughout Punjab and Kutch region.

 Origin

-Khatris, from which Muslim Khatris are descended, are a Punjabi mercantile caste which claims to be Kshatriyas.
-The origins of the community lies in the Punjab region, and the word "Khatri" itself is a Punjabi form of Kshatriya.
+Khatris, from which Muslim Khatris are descended, are a Punjabi Muslim community.
+The origins of the community lies in the Punjab region and now divided into Punjab, Pakistan and Punjab, India.

 Indian historian Baij Nath Puri, himself a Khatri, wrote that they had mostly converted during the middle of the 16th century and that in Punjab regions such as Multan and Jhang they usually use the "Khawaja" surname, mainly hailing from the Kapoor clan.

 History

 Khatris are divided into different clans.
 Most of the Muslim Khatris were warriors and chieftains during the medieval era, many were employed as generals and soldiers under Mughal Empire.
 They slowly adopted agriculture and business for their survival.
 Khatris are one of the land owning group in the subcontinent.
 They were designated as martial race by the British.